 - Multi-Camera gait analysis provides an enhanced learning experience when observing varying gait patterns.

-- 3D animations and anatomy images enhance understanding of the gait cycle.
+- 3D animations and anatomy images enhance understanding of the gait cycle and analysis.

 Related continuing education courses